AndreaCaldiroli/ATES-Code/README.md

 ## Requirements

-The code is compiled with the `gfortran` compiler, and has been tested successfully in version 9.3.0.
+The code can be compiled with both `gfortran` (tested successfully in version 9.3.0) and `ifort` (tested on the 2021.2.0 20210228 version).
+For the compiler choice, see below.
 A basic installation of `python3` is required.
 The following libraries are used: `numpy,tkinter,os,shutil,matplotlib`.

 ## Installation